THE ULTIMATE

 Use our ultimate Peru Packing List as a guide for what to bring along while you’re hiking to Machu Picchu!
 We’ve packed this Peru Packing List with our trail tested favorites and recommendations, plus lots of useful info on the best gear for adventuring in all of Peru’s conditions.

 Our biggest piece of advice is to pack light and smart, and bring durable, multi use items that you can layer as temperatures and weather changes (because they will)!
-Test and break in all your gear beforehand and use common sense and your own best judgement and discretion when choosing exactly what you pack.
+Test and break in all your gear beforehand and use common sense and your own best judgement when choosing exactly what you pack.
 After all, no one knows you better than you!
 If you tend to run cold, pack an extra layer or two.
-If you have a dietary restrictions stomach, bring extras of your go-to snacks.
+If you have dietary restrictions, bring extras of your go-to snacks.
+If you have strict dietary restrictions and/or allergies, you should bring a card written in the local language describing them (you can do this in Google Translate) and carry this card with you during mealtimes, especially in restaurants.

 We’re firm believers that there’s no such thing as bad weather, only inappropriate gear!
 Stocking up on quality gear from brands who are doing it right will make all the difference for enjoying all your adventures in the great outdoors!